Arboreta/arboreta-core/README.md

 A userspace and IDE inspired by those monolothic systems as found in the Symbolics Lisp Machines, Pharo Smalltalk, or Project Oberon; realized in Common Lisp atop a Linux host.

 # Current Roadmap:

+* Better methods for closing the xlib window
+* text rendering in windows
+* frame drawing limitations
+* load xkb for keyboard handling
+* xlib for the mouse?

 * FFI for freetype-gl font rendering
 * listener REPL ala swank